saltastro/flask-start-setup/README.md

 | `SECRET_KEY` | Key for password seeding | Yes | n/a | `s89ywnke56` |
 | `SSL_ENABLED` | Whether SSL should be disabled | No | 0 | 0 |

-The following variable have no infix (but the prefix!) and are required only if you run the commands for setting up a remote server or deploying the site.
+The following variable have no infix (but the prefix!) and are required only if you run the commands for setting up a remote server or deploying the site, or if you perform a database migration.

 | Environment variable | Description | Required | Default | Example |
 | --- | --- |